 After spending the past few months cranking out prints, greeting cards, baby onesies, and t-shirts, I finally felt ready for the next phase in Suffragette Studios’ evolution: A craft show!
 Time to choke back my reservations about late-stage capitalism and bust out that Square reader!

-Having survived my first craft show this holiday season, here are some tips for craft show vendor virgins:
+And so, this holiday season, I survived my first craft show.
+Here are some tips for craft show vendor virgins:

 Find your people

 If you’re #blessed enough to live in an area with an abundance of craft shows, find the right craft show.
 Connect with people who will buy what you’re hawking.

 I figured our target audience was, narcissistically, people like me: Young-ish urbanites who shared a love for pop culture, a progressive worldview, and a specifically weird sense of humor.
 I also suspected I’d encounter a solid concentration of these folks at Girl Gang Craft‘s Oakland holiday market.

 Girl Gang Craft had curated a hip, feminist, Millennial Pink flavor via a barrage of boob-themed art, an unlimited supply of succulents, and a prominent Topo Chico sponsorship.
 If this craft fair was any more millennial, attendees would have received avocado toast face masks.
 The Oakland craft scene was definitely the right place to get in front of “our” audience.
 What craft fairs would connect you to yours?